kikrishn/Blog/_posts/2021-06-25-syntax-and-semantics.md

 A big part of [descriptive set theory][7] is trying to turn real-valued quantifiers into countable quantifiers.
-For a high powered example, you might want to look into [uniformization theorems][9], but for a simple one let's look at the following classic analysis exercise:
+For a high powered example, you might want to look into [uniformization theorems][9] (like lusin-novikov), but for a simple one let's look at the following classic analysis exercise:

 <div class=boxed markdown=1>
 Let $(f_n : X \to \mathbb{R})_{n \in \mathbb{N}}$ be a sequence of measurable functions.